[Revised - April 9, 2021]

 The scripting software AutoIt can be used to automate BROOK90.
 It is freeware, comprehensive, and fairly easy to use.
 A sample script can be download above.
 The script requires the default data and parameter files to be in the B90V4.exe folder.

 Inputs of daily precipitation and maximum and minimum temperatures are required, and daily solar radiation, vapor pressure, and wind speed are desirable.
 Precipitation may be input several times per day.
-Water is stored in the model as intercepted rain, intercepted snow, snow on the ground, soil water in from one to many layers, and groundwater (see Flow Chart).
+Water is stored in the model as intercepted rain, intercepted snow, snow on the ground, soil water in from 1 to 25 layers, and groundwater (see Flow Chart).

 Snowmelt is based on a degree day factor and accounts for snowpack temperature and liquid water content.
 The factor is modified for canopy cover as determined by LAI and SAI.